AugustDG/zerobase-python/README.md

 ### Quickstart

-Once you install the `zerobase` package (by following one of the above methods), take a look at the `tests/test_main.py` file for a great example on how to use the library.
+Once you install the `zerobase` package (by following one of the above methods), take a look at [`docs/examples/basic.py`](docs/examples/basic.py) for a basic example on how to use the library.

 The main function generates random messages and sends them on example topics "A", "B", and "C".
 The on_msg_received function is called whenever a message is received on one of the subscribed topics, and simply prints out the message and topic.